KararTY/perplex-chat/README.md

 </p>

 ### How to try it out
 Browse to https://alremahy.com/perplex-chat.html?channel=harmfulopinions, and watch the magic happen.
-Change the `?channel=<channel_name_goes_here>` part of the url to see other chatrooms.
+By changing the `?channel=<channel_name_goes_here>` part of the url, you connect to the specified streamer's chat.

 ### What it uses
   * [dank-twitch-irc](https://github.com/robotty/dank-twitch-irc) for retrieving Twitch messages.